eprochasson/socialite/README.md

 #### userProfile

 Depends on the Session variable `currentUserProfile` (set when visiting a user profile).
 Publish user information from Meteor.users.
+What is published can be configured in `Meteor.users.privateProfileInformation` and `Meteor.users.myProfileInformation` (config file).

 #### oneUserPicture

 Publish pictures (from Photos) for the user set in `currentUserProfile`.
-TODO: merge with `userProfile`.

 #### oneUserActivities

 Publish activities for a given user (from `currentUserProfile`).
-TODO: merge with `userProfile`.

 #### searchResults

 Publish a list of users (from Meteor.users) matching a search query.
-On-ready, set the `searchQueryDone` Session variable, for client side update of the template.
+On-ready, set the `searchQueryDone` Session variable, to trigger client side update of the template.

 Publish related Presences objects to know the online status of users in the search results.

 ### Collections

 #### Meteor.users

-The default Meteor.users collection, with nit much change.
+The default Meteor.users collection, with not much change.
 The profile information are stored in the `profile` field of a user document.
+Additional used fields are:
+- `loc`: stores the Mongo 2d geographical coordinates of a user, if available
+- `visible`: indicates that the user can be seen/browsed by other users.
+- `profile_complete`: indicates that the user finished the registration process and provide enough information to be left roaming freely on the website.
+- `cooldown`: potential cooldown penalty for user posting messages too fast (for spam prevention).

 #### Activities